 In addition to building partnerships with external civilian oversight experts, the COTF also developed relationships with internal stakeholders.
-Over the past year, the COTF had regular5 meetings with the Consent Decree monitor, the DOJ, the compliance division of the BPD, and the city of Baltimore.
-The COTF also held a number of meetings with key civil rights and advocacy groups throughout the city, including the NAACP Legal Defense Fund
+Over the past year, the COTF had regular meetings with the Consent Decree monitor, the DOJ, the compliance division of the BPD, and the city of Baltimore.
+The COTF also held a number of meetings with key civil rights and advocacy groups throughout the city, including the NAACP Legal Defense Fund (NAACP-LDF), No Boundaries Coalition (NBC), Leaders of a Beautiful Struggle (LBS), and CASA of Maryland.

-5 Meetings with each of these groups usually occurred at least once monthly.
+Meetings with each of these groups usually occurred at least once monthly.